 GER 10A: Beginning German

 Intended for students with little or no previous knowledge of German.
 Emphasis is placed on comprehending, reading, writing, and conversing in German and the presentation of basic grammar.
-Class work is enhanced by various interactive classroom activities and is supplemented by extensive language lab, video, and computer-aided exercises.
+Class work is enhanced by various interactive classroom activities and is supplemented by extensive auditory, visual, and computer-aided exercises.
 Usually offered every year in the fall.

 GER 30A: Intermediate German